-He never really had any hobbies except golf and reading.
-But eventually, because of his vision and hearing loss, he had to give those up and there wasn't much he could do.
+Dad’s Issue – When my father became very elderly and moved in with me, I became his full-time caregiver.
+His main hobbies had been golf and reading.
+But because of his vision and hearing loss, he had to give those up and there wasn’t much he could do.
 Or, that is, was willing to do.

-To get started with finding a hobby, here are some questions to first ask yourself.
-Take some notes and let yourself brainstorm.
-And keep in mind, as you do this, that some of these may be good extra income ideas and actually provide ways to do a little work after retirement if you're interested in that.
+To get started with finding a hobby, first take some notes and let yourself brainstorm.
+And keep in mind that some may be good extra income ideas and actually provide ways to do a little work after retirement if you’re interested in that.

 - Make a list of the top 5 hobbies or activities you like to do now.

-Here’s a list of hobby ideas to help get your imagination moving.
 Finding a hobby can be a really fun exercise and will give you ideas on how you can expand the list.
-Jot your ideas down.
-Some can be done solo or with groups.

 - photography – including nature, weddings, babies, children